Department of Agriculture, Food and the Marine (DAFM)

 Location

-The department is headquartered in Dublin, Ireland's capital city.
-To effectively manage and supervise agricultural activities, including dairy farming and production, DAFM operates several regional offices throughout the nation.
+The headquarters of DAFM is located in Dublin, the capital city of Ireland.
+To ensure efficient management and supervision of agricultural activities, DAFM operates several regional offices throughout the country.

 Financial Indicators

-As a governmental organization, DAFM does not measure its success in terms of profit or revenue.
-Instead, it evaluates its impact through the effectiveness of its policies and the support it provides to the agricultural sector.
-This includes funding for research and development initiatives aimed at enhancing dairy production efficiency and sustainability.
+As a governmental organization, DAFM does not operate on a profit or revenue basis.
+The department's success is measured by the efficacy of its policies and the level of support it provides to the agricultural sector.
+This includes funding for research and development initiatives aimed at enhancing the efficiency and sustainability of dairy production.

 Important Events

-Jim Beecher is a notable figure associated with DAFM, having served as an assistant secretary.
-He also chaired Dairy Research Ireland, underscoring the department's commitment to research and innovation within the dairy sector.
+A notable figure associated with DAFM is Jim Beecher, who served as an assistant secretary and chaired Dairy Research Ireland.
+This highlights the department's commitment to research and innovation within the dairy sector.

 Company Plans

-DAFM continues to prioritize the sustainability of Ireland's dairy industry through strategic planning and policy-making.
-Its goals include supporting initiatives that enhance dairy production efficiency and environmental sustainability, as well as promoting research and innovation to maintain the competitiveness of Ireland's dairy sector on a global scale.
-The department is also addressing issues related to fair compensation for farmers and aims to reduce TB levels to manage program costs, which are projected to exceed €100 million in 2024.
+DAFM is dedicated to sustaining the dairy industry in Ireland through strategic planning and policy-making.
+The department's goals include supporting initiatives that improve dairy production efficiency and enhance environmental sustainability.
+DAFM actively promotes research and innovation to maintain the competitiveness of Ireland's dairy sector on a global scale.
+Furthermore, the department is focused on ensuring fair compensation for farmers and aims to reduce TB levels, with program costs projected to exceed €100 million in 2024.